Skip to content

 Property Maintenance Maintains distribution if all distribution fields are contained in every grouping set.
 No orderedness guaranteed.

-Direct Output Order The list of distinct columns from each grouping set (ordered by their first appearance) followed by the list of measures in declaration order, followed by an i32 describing the associated particular grouping set the value is derived from (if applicable).
+Direct Output Order The list of grouping expressions in declaration order followed by the list of measures in declaration order, followed by an i32 describing the associated particular grouping set the value is derived from (if applicable).

 In its simplest form, an aggregation has only measures.
 In this case, all records are folded into one, and a column is returned for each aggregate expression in the measures list.

-It’s possible to specify multiple grouping sets in a single aggregate operation.
+It is possible to specify multiple grouping sets in a single aggregate operation.
 The grouping sets behave more or less independently, with each returned record belonging to one of the grouping sets.
 The values for the grouping expression columns that are not part of the grouping set for a particular record will be set to null.
-Two grouping expressions will be returned using the same column if they represent the protobuf messages describing the expressions are equal.
 The columns for grouping expressions that do not appear in all grouping sets will be nullable (regardless of the nullability of the type returned by the grouping expression) to accomodate the null insertion.

 To further disambiguate which record belongs to which grouping set, an aggregate relation with more than one grouping set receives an extra i32 column on the right-hand side.
 The value of this field will be the zero-based index of the grouping set that yielded the record.